-The School Board shall annually accept applications on or before August 1, and staff may provide technical assistance to organizations and individuals submitting proposals.
-A charter school application shall be approved or denied no later than sixty (60) calendar days after receipt of the application to allow sufficient time for the governing board of a charter school organization to obtain fiscal, material, facility, students, staff and other resources for startup for the succeeding fall school term.
-However, a charter school may defer the opening of the school for up to two (2) years to provide time for adequate facility planning.
+The School Board shall annually accept applications on or before February 1, and staff may provide technical assistance to organizations and individuals submitting proposals.
+Before approving or denying any application, the district shall allow the applicant, upon receipt of written notification, at least seven (7) calendar days to make technical or non-substantive corrections and clarifications.
+A charter school application shall be approved or denied no later than ninety (90) calendar days after receipt of the application unless the sponsor and the applicant mutually agree in writing to temporarily postpone the vote to a specific date.
+An approved charter school will open 18 months later (at the beginning of the district's school year) or to be opened at a time determined by the applicant.
+However, a charter school may defer the opening of the school for up to three (3) years to provide time for adequate facility planning.